Warning: Undefined array key "file" in /home/fitlrfke/public_html/wp-includes/media.php on line 1676

 If you plan to run TB 1 for strength, it is highly recommended that you have a rack, a bench, a pull up bar, a full-sized barbell and enough weight to consistently stay at 90-95% of your 1RM.

 That’s the bare minimum essentials.
 You can also add Kettlebells, TRX, a sit-up anchor and mobility accessories like a jump rope to it.
-As you advance, you might start to crave for a bike or a rower.
-But the beauty of the program is that you can complete it even with a home gym with the basic equipment.
+As you advance, you might start to crave for a beginner exercise bike or a heavy duty rower.
+But the beauty of the program is that you can complete it even with a beginner home gym with the basic equipment.